 4. homosexuality (Leviticus 18:22; Leviticus 20:13; 1Corinthians 6:9; Romans 1:26-28)

 6. cross-dressing (Deuteronomy 22:5)

-7. sex during menstruation (Leviticus 20:18, 18:19, 29)
+7. sex during menstruation (Leviticus 20:18, Leviticus 18:19&29)

 THE GOSPEL COMMISSION

 51. The saved of God will come from every “nation, kindred, tongue and people.”
 They will be those who have responded to the light which they received (James 4:17, John 9:41, Hosea 4:6, Acts 17:30, Proverbs 28:9).